dimisari/lambda-cases/examples/README.md

-# examples of lambda-case programs
+# Examples of lambda-case programs